ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ## Detached Signatures {#sec-detached-sigs}

-The construction of the Evidence structure (`PkixEvidence`) includes a collection of signature blocks that are not explicitly bound to the content.
+The construction of the Evidence structure includes a collection of signature blocks that are not explicitly bound to the content.
 This approach was influenced by the following
 motivations: